KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Computing.md

     - Using intermittent print statements
     - Testing the program in small chunks or by parts

+Note that machine learning is technically in the Computing+ syllabus, but its not tested so frankly I'm not bothered to write any notes for it.

 ## Topics

 ### Data and Information